salmanyaqoob/Ionic-All-HMS-Kits/README.md

 # Ionic All HMS Kits

-In this repository we try to combine all **HMS Cordova Kits** in one Project!
+In this repository we try to combine all **HMS Ionic/Cordova Kits** in one Project!

-Cordova HMS packages integrated in this project :
+Ionic HMS packages integrated in this project :

 1.  **HMS / GMS Availability Checker.**

 2.  **HMS Location Kit.**

-3.  **Huawei Map.**
+3.  **Huawei Web Map.**

 4.  **HMS Push Kit.**